Using your own domain for the hosted UI - Amazon Cognito

 Using your own domain for the hosted UI

-After setting up an app client, you can configure your user pool with a custom domain for the Amazon Cognito hosted UI and auth API endpoints.
-With a custom domain, you enable your users to sign in to your application by using your own web address.
+After you set up an app client, you can configure your user pool with a custom domain for the Amazon Cognito hosted UI and authorization server endpoints.
+With a custom domain, users can sign in to your application using your own web address instead the default Amazon Cognito domain.
+Custom domains improve user trust in your application with a familiar domain name, especially when the root domain matches the domain that hosts your application.
+Custom domains can also comply with organizational security requirements.

 Adding a custom domain to a user pool